Four key areas of innovation that drive us forward…

 Right now, we are ‘knee-deep’ in interviews with bionics innovators, clinicians, practitioners, charities and end users of bionic devices and treatments.
 But this study is designed to give ‘time in the sun’ to everyone who shares our interest in bionic innovations.

-At our Conversation ‘21 Series in June-July this year, we will discuss the state of play with bionic innovations.
+At our Conversation ‘21 Series in Aug-Sep this year, we will discuss the state of play with bionic innovations.
 However, we are eager to hear your views on the ‘unmet needs’ of those living with a disability, chronic disease or health condition that the next wave of bionic innovation could address.